Dr. Tamara Zach MD

 By Dr. Tamara Zach MD — May 10, 2026

-ADHD is the most commonly diagnosed neurodevelopmental condition in school-age children, and families in Gilbert, Power Ranch, Agritopia, Layton Lakes, and throughout the East Valley navigate this diagnosis every day.
-In most cases, ADHD is diagnosed and managed by a pediatrician or child psychiatrist — but there are specific situations where a pediatric neurologist plays a critical role.
+ADHD is the most commonly diagnosed neurodevelopmental condition in school-age children, and families in Gilbert, Power Ranch, Agritopia, Layton Lakes, and across the East Valley deal with it every day.
+A pediatrician or child psychiatrist handles most of these cases.
+But certain situations call for a pediatric neurologist.

-This article from Dr. Tamara Zach MD at Rose Medical Pavilion explains what those situations are, and what east valley families can expect from a neurology evaluation for attention and behavioral concerns.
+This article from Dr. Tamara Zach MD at Rose Medical Pavilion covers what those situations are, and what East Valley families can expect from a neurology evaluation for attention and behavioral concerns.

-A straightforward ADHD diagnosis in a child with no other health concerns doesn't necessarily require a neurologist.
-However, referral to Dr. Zach is appropriate when:
+A clear ADHD diagnosis in an otherwise healthy child doesn't need a neurologist.
+A referral to Dr. Zach makes sense when:

-• The diagnosis is uncertain after standard evaluation.
-When behavioral assessments are inconclusive or inconsistent across settings, a neurological examination can add important information.
+• The diagnosis stays uncertain after a standard evaluation.
+When behavioral assessments come back inconclusive or contradict each other across settings, a neurological exam adds information.

-• There are comorbid neurological symptoms.
-Headaches, tics, motor coordination problems, or sleep disorders alongside ADHD symptoms suggest a neurological component that warrants specialist evaluation.
+• Other neurological symptoms show up too.
+Headaches, tics, motor coordination trouble, or sleep disorders alongside ADHD symptoms point to a neurological component worth a specialist's look.

-• Medications are not working or are causing significant side effects.
-Dr. Zach can evaluate whether medication effects are neurological in origin and work with your prescribing provider to adjust the approach.
+• Medications aren't working or cause bad side effects.
+Dr. Zach can check whether the effects are neurological and work with your prescribing provider to adjust.

-• There is a family history of epilepsy or neurological conditions.
-Children with this background may benefit from neurological screening before stimulant medications are started.
+• There's a family history of epilepsy or neurological conditions.
+Kids with this background may benefit from neurological screening before starting stimulants.

-• The child has developmental delays alongside ADHD symptoms.
-This combination often reflects a broader neurological picture that benefits from specialist assessment.
+• The child has developmental delays along with ADHD symptoms.
+This combination usually points to a wider neurological picture that a specialist should assess.

-This deserves its own section because it is genuinely common and has real consequences.
-Absence seizures — sometimes called petit mal seizures — are brief, typically 5–30 second episodes in which a child stops what they're doing, stares blankly, and then resumes as if nothing happened.
-They can occur dozens or even hundreds of times per day.
+This gets its own section because it's common and the consequences are real.
+Absence seizures, sometimes called petit mal seizures, are brief episodes (usually 5 to 30 seconds) where a child stops what they're doing, stares blankly, then resumes as if nothing happened.
+They can happen dozens or even hundreds of times a day.

-Teachers and parents frequently describe these children as “spacey,” “not paying attention,” or “daydreaming constantly” — which looks exactly like ADHD inattention.
-Children are sometimes placed on stimulant medications for months before absence seizures are identified as the underlying issue.
-The correct treatment is an anti-seizure medication, not a stimulant.
+Teachers and parents describe these kids as "spacey," "not paying attention," or "daydreaming constantly," which looks exactly like ADHD inattention.
+Children sometimes spend months on stimulant medications before anyone identifies absence seizures as the real problem.
+The right treatment is an anti-seizure medication, not a stimulant.

-If your East Valley child's inattention is particularly episodic — appearing and disappearing rather than being consistently present across all situations — a neurology evaluation to rule out absence seizures is worth pursuing before committing to an ADHD diagnosis.
+If your East Valley child's inattention is episodic, showing up and disappearing rather than staying steady across every situation, a neurology evaluation to rule out absence seizures is worth doing before settling on an ADHD diagnosis.

-When Dr. Zach evaluates a child for complex ADHD or attention concerns, she conducts a thorough neurological examination and reviews the full clinical history.
-Depending on the presentation, she may order an EEG to rule out seizure activity, and she may request prior behavioral and educational assessments.
-She will also speak with parents about what specific behaviors are occurring, when they started, and in which settings they appear.
+When Dr. Zach evaluates a child for complex ADHD or attention concerns, she runs a full neurological exam and reviews the complete clinical history.
+Depending on what she sees, she may order an EEG to rule out seizure activity, and she may ask for prior behavioral and educational assessments.
+She'll also talk with parents about which behaviors are happening, when they started, and where they appear.

-Rose Medical Pavilion is approximately 25–30 miles from most Gilbert and East Valley communities, typically a 33–38 minute drive via the Loop 202 or US-60.
-If your child's attention challenges feel complex — or if you've already pursued an ADHD diagnosis and something still doesn't feel right — call (623) 257-ROSE (7673) to schedule an evaluation.
-You can also read more about our approach on the developmental delays and epilepsy pages, and see our community pages for Gilbert, Power Ranch, and Agritopia.
+Rose Medical Pavilion sits about 25 to 30 miles from most Gilbert and East Valley communities, usually a 33 to 38 minute drive via the Loop 202 or US-60.
+If your child's attention challenges feel complex, or if you've already gotten an ADHD diagnosis and something still feels off, call (623) 257-ROSE (7673) to schedule an evaluation.
+You can read more about our approach on the developmental delays and epilepsy pages, and see our community pages for Gilbert, Power Ranch, and Agritopia.

 Schedule with Dr. Tamara Zach MD